-We will send you account statements at least every 3 months.
-More frequent or duplicate statements can be requested at any time.
-We may charge a fee for providing additional statements or copies: see the Fees & Charges and Transaction Limits brochure.
+We will send you an account statement as applicable under legislation.
+The frequency of your account statement may vary depending on the account/s you hold with Gateway.
+Paper statements are sent to your nominated postal address held with Gateway.
+You can ask us for an account statement at any time.
+We may charge a fee for providing additional statements or copies: see the General Fees, Charges and Transaction Limits brochure.